 The first nice positive word is HOPE

 My spirit never lets me die, though, or maybe it was my huge ego or maybe it was God’s Grace.
 I don’t know what it was exactly but something made me keep going in a steady, organized and calm manner.
-I always felt that no matter how fucked up I was, I needed to keep the good things in my life because soon I will build on them the wonderful life that I had always hoped for.
+I always felt that no matter how sad I was, I needed to keep the good things in my life because soon I will build on them the wonderful life that I had always hoped for.
 And that was hope, my friends.

 Hope gave me the perseverance to finalize the most challenging project I had ever had at work – just a few month after my divorce.
 Hope gave me the courage to face off all the accusing voices, the patience and kindness to take care of my small children and make them happy and joyful when they were with me, the will to go on and pursuit happiness.